How I Work

 Do you build full business systems and run onboarding?

-When full system development and team onboarding are the primary need, I provide a direct referral path to Half Dozen.
+When full system development and team onboarding are the primary need, I provide a direct referral path to Half Dozen. .agency is optimized for workflow systems and governed execution, not ongoing admin coverage.

 What does .agency own?

 .agency owns the rules, approvals, handoffs, release controls, and operating artifacts around the workflow.
+Your team keeps business context, approval ownership, and long-term control.

 When should we add Policy OS?

-Do you still offer MCP-only?
+Do you still offer MCP Wedge?

 Do clients own the implementation?